-The other governmental funds of the Library account for expenditures related to technology upgrades funded by transfers from the general fund and support to children, teen, and adult programming funded by the Friends Foundation Fund.
+The other governmental funds of the Library account for expenditures related to technology upgrades funded by transfers from the general fund, expenditures related to building projects, including improvements to the Library and construction of new facilities which are financed by transfers from the General fund, and support to children, teen, adult programming funded by the Friends Foundation Fund, and coronavirus relief funded by intergovernmental revenue in the Coronavirus Relief Fund and the LSTA Cares Act Mini Grant Fund.

-Worthington, Ohio Notes to the Basic Financial Statements For the Year Ended December 31, 2019 c.
+Worthington, Ohio Notes to the Basic Financial Statements For the Year Ended December 31, 2020 c.
 Measurement Focus